-Service learning connects classroom learning to the world outside our school.
-We give our students the tools necessary for empathetic, life-long civic engagement, and root our service program in the richness of the Jewish concept of tikkun olam - repairing the world.
-Our students learn to connect their Jewish identity to active service in their community and the world at large.
-Students also learn that caring for each other and their school are vital foundations for service.
+Service learning is the glue that connects the realities of the outside world with classroom learning at our school.
+We give our students the tools and empathy necessary for life-long civic engagement, and root our service program in the richness of the Jewish concept of tikkun olam - repairing the world.
+Brandeis students learn to connect their Jewish identity to active service in their community and the world at large.

-Students and faculty develop projects that support local communities, make connections to the wider world and deepen the academic curriculum by absorbing the lesson that to learn is to serve, and to serve is to learn.
+Through this innovative program, students develop projects that both support communities and connect to our academic curriculum, absorbing the lesson that to learn is to serve, and to serve is to learn.

 Service Learning in Action